Teething can be a frustrating and uncomfortable time for mom and baby. When your baby is in pain, you want a solution right now!

 The American Academy of Pediatrics also offers a Guide to Children’s Oral Health with good information on caring for your child’s teeth and handling teething.

-All of the options are made from 100% silicone that is bendable.
-They are also compliant with California’s Proposition 65.
-They are freezer safe and dishwasher safe.
+All of the options are made from 100% food-grade silicone that is bendable.
+They are also BPA-free, PVC-free, phthalate-free, lead-free, and cadmium-free, in addition to being CPSIA-compliant.

 Sometimes mom and baby just need matching lattes.
-While I am not a coffee fan, I would consider the cute hedgehog set as a gift.
+While I am not a coffee fan, I would consider one of the animal teethers as a gift.

 Infantino Cuddly Teether Fox